 Environmental Category Potential Impact Disproportionate Impact Water Quality and Storm Water Stormwater management for the proposed Runway Safety Area (RSA) deck and the impervious surfaces will be collected, treated, and discharged in compliance with the Massachusetts Stormwater Management Standards.
-Runoff from the project area will No See Section 3.14 be sent directly to Boston Harbor, which is a water body subject to tidal flowage.
+Runoff from the project area will No See Section 3.14 VICEI be sent directly to Boston Harbor, which is a water body subject to tidal flowage.
 The Project is not anticipated to adversely affect flooding in the surrounding areas.
 The Project would increase the amount of impervious area by approximately 178,671 square feet compared to existing conditions; however, the receiving body of water is tidal and therefore the Project will not impact floodplain levels.
-Hazardous Materials There would be no changes that would result in an impact relative to hazardous materials and solid waste.
+Hazardous There would be no changes that would result in an impact relative to hazardous No Materials materials and solid waste.
 Any impacts associated with the management of hazardous materials or solid wastes would be mitigated during construction.
-No See Section 3.7 Site Access/ Transportation The construction area would primarily be accessed from the waterside using marine vessels for movement of construction workers and delivery of construction materials.
-Per Massport's construction management specifications, heavy duty construction vehicles would be prohibited from using local streets unless they are seeking construction-related access to or from local businesses.
-No See Section 3.3
+See Section 3.7 Site Access/ The construction area would primarily be accessed from the waterside using marine No Transportation vessels for movement of construction workers and delivery of construction materials.
+Per Massport's construction management specifications, heavy duty construction vehicles would be prohibited from using local streets unless they are seeking See Section 3.3 construction-related access to or from local businesses.

-The maximum sound levels at all receptors would be below the City of Boston's residential criterion of 86 dBA for all construction phases. maximum construction sound levels.
-The predicted Lmax during construction is anticipated to be 69 dBA at Frances Street and Pico Avenue (Receptor 4) and Woodside Park, Baker Road, and Bartlett Parkway (Receptor 5) in both 2025 and 2026 (refer to DEIR Chapter 5, Figure 5-10).
-There is expected to be minimal impact from the Project on the continued preferential use of Runway 15R for late-night departures and Runway 33L for late-night arrivals (a noise abatement procedure to route late-night operations over water rather than over noise-sensitive land uses).
+Table 3-11 Assessment of Potential Impacts to Environmental Justice Communitie -- be minimal impact from the Project on the continued preferential use of Runway 15R for late-night departures and Runway 33L for late-night arrivals (a noise abatement procedure to route late-night operations over water rather than over noise-sensitive land uses).
 The predicted maximum construction sound levels would be experienced at locations that are not within an EJ block group.